Root vegetables are frost-tolerant, healthful, and store well. What isn't to love? We have 10 great tips to successfully grow roots in your garden.

 Direct sow.
 Sow root seeds directly in the garden to avoid transplanting, which could stunt their growth.
 When seedlings are 1"–2" tall, thin seedlings to their recommended spacing (see seed packet).

 Grow in a container.
 It's true, you can grow roots in a container!
 They just need to be fairly deep containers, about 18" deep.
-Learn more about gardening in containers in our article, Small Space Container Gardening: Tips, Tricks, and Best Varieties.
+Learn more about gardening in containers in our article, "How to Grow Food in Containers and Small Spaces".

 Mark rows with radishes.
 While you are waiting for slowpokes like carrots or parsnips, the quick radish sprouts will remind you to water the area, while maturing for harvest before the other roots need their space.

 Add phosphorus.
 Be mindful when applying fertilizer that phosphorus aids root growth, while too much nitrogen can result in lots of top growth but wimpy roots.
-Learn more about fertilizer in our article How do I Know Which Fertilizer to Use?
+Learn more about fertilizer in our article "Fertilizer: Which to Use and When"

 Mulch roots.
 Mulching will keep roots cool and moist.
 If carrot root "shoulders" come up above the soil or mulch, cover them again to prevent sunlight from "greening" them, which can cause bitterness.